Chile: Comparative Education and Social Change

 Previous college-level coursework in education, Latin American studies, or development studies.
 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT.

 The interdisciplinary coursework in the Chile: Comparative Education and Social Change program explores the political, social, and economic factors affecting educational systems and social change in Chile and Argentina.
 Students examine these effects firsthand through field studies and interactions with urban and rural communities throughout Chile and in Buenos Aires.
-During the final month of the semester, students leverage their accumulated knowledge and research experience to complete an Independent Study Project or participate in an educational practicum.
+During the final month of the semester, students leverage their accumulated knowledge and research experience to complete an Independent Study Project.

 The Chile: Comparative Education and Social Change program offers the following courses.
 These course descriptions can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

-Education Quality and Equity in Chile - syllabus (PDF)
+Education Quality and Equity: Tensions and Proposals- syllabus (PDF)

 (LACB 3000 / 3 credits / 45 class hours)

-Bilingual and Popular Education in Chile - syllabus (PDF)
+Bilingual Intercultural Education and Popular Education- syllabus (PDF)

 (LACB 3005 / 3 credits / 45 class hours)